Rob Evans (writer)

-Early life
+Early life and education

-Born in Oxford, UK, he grew up in Penarth, Vale of Glamorgan in South Wales.
-He studied for an MA in English Literature and History at the University of Edinburgh before moving to Glasgow in 2000 where he began writing professionally for theatre.
+Evans was born in 1978 in Oxford, England and grew up in Glasgow, Newcastle, Cardiff and Penarth.
+He studied for an MA in English Literature and History at the University of Edinburgh before moving to Glasgow in 2000, where he began writing and directing professionally for theatre.

-Play writing
+Career

-After working as Assistant Director at the Traverse Theatre, Edinburgh on Gagarin Way by Gregory Burke and Iron by Rona Munro, Evans was sent to Townsville, Australia by the Traverse to take part in World Interplay, a worldwide conference for young playwrights.
-There his first play A Girl in a Car with a Man was picked up by playwright Simon Stephens and subsequently produced at the Royal Court Theatre in 2004 for which actor Andrew Scott subsequently received the 2005 Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre for his portrayal of Alex.

-His work with People Can Run theatre company led to the writing of Aruba which, after a successful run at the Edinburgh Fringe Festival went on to tour the UK and play off Broadway.
+After working as Assistant Director at the Traverse Theatre in Edinburgh on Gagarin Way by Gregory Burke and Iron by Rona Munro, Evans was sent to the World Interplay conference in Townsville, Australia in 2003 by the Traverse.
+His first play, A Girl in a Car with a Man, was picked up by playwright Simon Stephens.
+It was produced at the Royal Court Theatre in 2004 and actor Andrew Scott received the 2005 Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre for his portrayal of Alex.
+It was performed in German at the Munich Kammerspiele in November 2005.
+Evans developed Aruba (2005) and Fish Story (2007) with the People Can Run theatre company.
+Aruba had a successful run at the Edinburgh Fringe Festival, then toured the UK and off Broadway.